 College Finance Consultant

-Former Senior Financial Aid Officer – St. Olaf College and Shippensburg University of Pennsylvania
+Former Senior Financial Aid Officer at Shippensburg University of Pennsylvania

 Carleton College – Bachelor’s in Economics

 Shippensburg University of Pennsylvania – Master’s in Public Administration

 I have worked as a financial aid professional for over twenty-seven years.
 I came to College Coach after fourteen years at St. Olaf College — ten years as director of financial aid and four years as assistant vice president of enrollment and dean of student financial aid.
 As a senior administrator in the enrollment division at a private, selective four-year college, my responsibilities ranged from developing strategic institutional financial aid awarding policies to running day-to-day operations and leading (and participating in) the application and appeal review and awarding processes.
 Prior to my time at St. Olaf I worked in the financial aid offices at Shippensburg University of Pennsylvania, the University of Minnesota-Twin Cities, and Eastern Virginia Medical School.
 While there was never a dull moment in my career as an aid administrator, my favorite areas to explore were debt management counseling and financial literacy programs.
 I was also (and continue to be) a frequent presenter at high school financial aid nights.